andrewgreen76/flygreen/README.md

 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________

+[REJECTED - PROPRIETARY SOFTWARE]
+  |
   A legacy BIOS/UEFI (x86) -based OS :
   - 32-bit
   ? multiboot2 -compliant ??
   - to be tested in QEMU
   - to be shipped for Raspberry Pi
 __________________________________________________________________________
 CHOSEN PERSONAL PROJECT:
 __________________________________________________________________________